dehezhang2/Notes/3402/CS3402_Database_System.md

     * Approaches:
       * **Foreign key approah**(let one of the entity remember the relationship) used in the example
         * Choose one of relations(says S, **normally the total participation side**) and include the primary key of T as the foreign key in S
-        * Include all the simple attributes of the relationship as the attributes of S
+        * Include all the **simple attributes of the relationship** as the attributes of S
       * Merged relationship approach: merge the 2 entity types and the relationship(simple attributes) into a single relation (**not efficient**)
       * Cross reference or **relationship relation approach**
         * Set up a third relation **R** for the purpose of cross-referencing(including) the **primary keys of the two relations S and T** representing the entity types
         * Also including the primary key attributes of S and T as foreign keys to S and T respectively
         * primary key of R will be **one of the two foreign keys** (because it is 1: 1 relation, 1 key is enough to identify a relation)
+        * include the simple attributes of the relationship

   * Step 4: Mapping of 1:N Relationship Types(let N-side remember the relation=>more efficient)